Blog

 How Much Does a Website Cost in Botswana?

-A straight answer on website costs in Botswana — what drives the price, what the ongoing costs are, and how to avoid both the too-cheap and the overpriced trap.
+A straight answer on website costs in Botswana — typical price ranges by type, the ongoing costs, and how to avoid the too-cheap and overpriced traps.

 "How much does a website cost?" is the first question almost every business owner asks, and too often the answer is a frustrating "it depends."
-It does depend — but you deserve to understand what it depends on, so you can judge a quote and spend wisely.
+It does depend — but you deserve to understand what it depends on, and to see real ranges so you can judge a quote and spend wisely.
 Here's a straight, jargon-free breakdown for the Botswana context.

 Why there's no single price

 A website can be almost anything, which is why quotes range so widely.
-The same phrase covers:
+The same word covers:

 • a single-page template put up in an afternoon, and